By ITV News Content Producer David Williams

-The Conservatives will also make a health-service related pitch - an attempt to lower the hurdles for the NHS to recruit doctors and nurses from around the world - while Labour are promising to transform the world of work for women.
+The Conservatives will also make - an attempt to lower the hurdles for the NHS to recruit doctors and nurses from around the world - while Labour are promising to transform the world of work for women.

 Among the party's pledges is extending statutory maternity pay to a year and getting big businesses to introduce menopause policies.

 The SNP officially launch their campaign in Edinburgh

 Boris Johnson continues his campaign tour with visits to an East Midlands hospital and school before heading to North Wales

 Labour will unveil a series of reforms to transform the workplace for women

 The Liberal Democrats take their campaign to Scotland as Jo Swinson travels to Fife